sahu1shivani/AutoML_CustomerchurnAnalyis/README.md

-# Bank Churn Modeling - README
+# Customer Churn Rate Analysis Using AutoML

 ## Background
 Banks are keen to retain their valuable clients.
 They often focus on attracting new customers initially but eventually need to adopt a defensive approach to maintain their existing clientele.
 Even with excellent user experiences, a percentage of customers may decide to leave.
 The challenge is how to effectively prevent these voluntary exits, and a churn model can assist in addressing this.